My Bikes

 Including this bike is cheating a little.
 But I actually owned it for a while – and rode it.

 It was really a sort of love child of my son.
 He had had it for years and, at one stage, pretty much rebuilt the engine.
 He affectionately referred to it as “the beast”.
-It was a 1981model.
+It was a 1981 model.
 It seemed to have begun its life as a 750cc, but somewhere along the line had been morphed into an 1100cc bike.
-When I first met it, it had languished unregistered for quite some timeA 1971 Katana - not the beast; just a look alike in his shed.
+When I first met it, it had languished unregistered for quite some time in his shed.

 At first, it meant nothing to me; but then I did some research on it to discover and appreciate its historical significance as a ground-breaking and almost cult motorbike.
 That inspired me to adopt it.
-It had to be trailored to Canberra and registered in my name.
+It had to be trailered to Canberra and registered in my name.
 It was all a bit of a fiction to enable it to be registered in the ACT while paying only a token amount in stamp duty for the change of ‘ownership’.
 I got it serviced, adjusted where needed, re-shocked; and essentially up and running.

-It all came to an end when my son was posted to Amberley air force base, initially without his family or car, so the Katana would become his only transport.
+It all came to an end when my son was posted to Amberley RAAF base, initially without his family or car, so the Katana would become his only transport.
 In the same spirit in which a change of ownership was previously effected, it was just as easily de-effected, in effect.
 So the Katana went to Amberley.

 Kawasaki GPX250

-GPX250This purchase came about after much pestering from my stepdaughter to replace my written-off GS500, which she always referred to as ‘her’ bike.
+This purchase came about after much pestering from my stepdaughter to replace my written-off GS500, which she always referred to as ‘her’ bike.
 She rode it a bit but not consistently enough to keep it, once the novelty wore off for me and the capital became more useful as cash than as a depreciating motorbike.

 While I had it, however, I felt an obligation to take it out every now and then – much as you might feel the need to exercise the dog.
 It was fun to ride, but in a very different way to the Katana.
 It loved to be revved; and would belt along up to 130kph without too much strain.
-I took it out on several Wednesday rides and used it to zip around town a few times.
-I was actually sorry to have sold it, but it didn’t make sense not to do so.
+I took it out on several group rides and used it to zip around town a few times.
+I was sorry to have sold it, but it didn’t make sense not to do so.

-Royal Enfield Bullet
+Royal Enfield

 Kawasaki KLE500

-I think I drew the short straw while on my tour of Turkey in 2008.
+I think I drew the short straw while on tour of Turkey in 2008.
 Or maybe, because I was (so I was told) one of the last to sign up, I ended up with one of the ‘left over’ bikes!
 Sort of like the poor girl at the school dance that no one wanted to kiss (I’m referring to the bike; not me.)

 The KLE might look good in this picture, but I can’t say I enjoyed riding it all that much.
 The front brake was flaky, giving no confidence that it would stop you if really needed to.
 Fortunately, I didn’t have to put it to the test in a real situation, but it didn’t pass well in practice runs.

-After my Turkey experience, I had my heart in my mouth as the motorbikes were being allocated at the start of my tour of Morocco in 2009.
+After my Turkey experience, I had my heart in my mouth as the motorbikes were being allocated at the start of our tour of Morocco in 2009.
 To my relief and delight, I got one of the single cylinder F650GSs.
-Shame they weren’t the twin version, but, hey, worlds apart from the KLE!
+Shame they weren’t the twin version, but, hey, worlds apart from the Turkey KLE!

 As an owner of an F800ST and an aspirant for the F800GS, it was a welcome novelty to have three weeks experiencing the F650GS, if only in the then discontinued model, but seemingly now the resurrected, rebadged G650GS.

-BMW F800GS (Dakar)
+BMW F8650GS (Dakar)

-F650GS (Dakar)I don’t own one of these; but I rode this one for four days all round the Gold Coast hinterland in Queensland, thanks to a very good friend who made it available to me.
+I don’t own one of these; but I rode this one for four days all round the Gold Coast hinterland in Queensland, thanks to a very good friend who made it available to me.
 Having ridden its sibling (the F650GS (without the additional moniker of Dakar)) in Morocco, I thought it would be a piece of cake.
 But no, not at all.
 Same engine, same number of cylinders (one), same cc capacity...but hugely different to ride.
 First, there was a lot more ‘get up and go’ in the Dakar; but this might have attributable to the after-market pipe which, inter alia, sure let everyone know that a thumper was coming down the road.
 The bike seemed much heavier, although the stats don’t support that impression.
 Perhaps it was the height.
 That wasn’t just an impression.
 The additional height produced an entirely different riding experience, apart from making it more difficult to get it upright from its side stand, especially if there was the slightest slope to the left.
 It certainly hooted along.
 It had no problem keeping up with the suaver looking tourers.
 I could imagine its superior performance off road.

 BMW F800GS

-My F800GS in ShowroomAfter feeling frustrated at not being able or, at least, not feeling comfortable to venture to so many places during my Big Trip North, I have now bitten the bullet and bought the F800GS.
-I bought it on 29 Oct 2009 and took delivery on 30 Oct 2009.
+After feeling frustrated at not being able or, at least, not feeling comfortable to venture to so many places during my Big Trip North, I bit the bullet and bought the F800GS.
+I took delivery on 30 Oct 2009.

-He said it was an all time record for the shortest period a bike had been on the floor before being sold: less than 25 minutes.
+He said it was an all-time record for the shortest period a bike had been on the floor before being sold: less than 25 minutes.

 Return to top of page